LawyerCat42069/BRC-420-69/README.md

 Embeds metadata into the image using steganography.
 Saves the resulting image.
 Writes the extracted metadata to a JSON file.
 Steganographically embeds the metadata into the image.
 Saves that output.
 Dependencies
 This script depends on the following Python libraries:

-  base64
+  base64,

-  json
+  json,

-  PIL (Pillow)
+  PIL (Pillow),

-  io
+  io,

-  stegano
+  stegano,

-  cryptography
+  cryptography,

-  argparse
+  argparse,

-  pandas
+  pandas,

-Conclusion
+**Conclusion**

 The BRC-69 standard provides a robust method for taking image collections with associated metadata and inscribing them on the Bitcoin blockchain in a cryptographically secure manner, and ultimately decoding those inscriptions publicly with the inscription of the encryption key as a part of the parent ordinal.
-This allows for unique, private, identifiable, and verifiable inscriptions in the form of ordinals on the blockchain.
+This allows for unique, secure, private, identifiable, and verifiable inscriptions in the form of ordinals on the blockchain.

 FOR ORDICORD COMPETITTION: ONLY SOME OF THESE PIECES ARE CURRENTLY WORKING AND NOT ALL OF THEM WILL END UP BEING PART OF THE FINAL PRODUCT.
 PLEASE FOCUS ON THIS DOCUMENT TO JUDGE MY PROJECT BUT FEE FREE TO TRY THEM.

 License

 This project is licensed under CC0, do whatever you want.